Ink, acrylic and oil on canvas.

 Format of 162 x 130 cm (63.78 x 51.18 in)

-In the series Goddesses of Nibiru, reflects the game of the myth and reality.
-The delicacy and strength represented by the female figure.
-Captures beautiful, enigmatic and sometimes veiled factions, as if it were a dream or illusion.
-The costumes and ornaments he decorate them with are timeless, objects that can remember us ancient civilizations, such as feathers and metallic ornaments in contrast with futuristic elements, like strange headdresses and, in certain pictures, beams of light shining out from inside the strange characters’ necks.
+In the series, Goddesses of Nibiru, he reflects the play on myth and reality.
+Delicacy and strength are represented by the female figure.
+He captures beautiful, enigmatic and sometimes almost veiled features, as if in a dream or an illusion.
+The garments and ornaments that he adorns them with are timeless, objects that may conjure up ancient civilizations, such as feathers and metallic ornaments in contrast with futuristic elements, like strange headdresses and, in certain pictures, beams of light shining out from inside the strange characters’ necks.

-Royo brings its own aesthetic, centered on the gods who inhabit this planet called Nibiru, basing on Mesopotamian and Babylonian texts.
-According to these texts it is a planet in our solar system that orbits our star every 3600 years.
-Nibiru is the home of the gods, of the Anunnaki, or what is the same, winged beings.
+Royo brings his own brand of aesthetics, centred on the goddesses that inhabit the planet called Nibiru, following texts from Mesopotamia and Babylon.
+According to these texts, it is a planet in the solar system that orbits around our star every 3,600 years.
+Nibiru is the home of the goddesses, of the Annunaki, or in other words, winged creatures.